mknj/prettyjsontable/README.md

-  -v, --msunixtime <color>   highlight and convert unix timestamps in ms --unixstart <date>         convert numbers after <date> to Date --unixend <date>           convert numbers before <date> to Date -c, --columns <number...>  display columns in the given order (i.e. 3 4 1) -h, --help                 display help for command
+  -v, --msunixtime <color>   highlight and convert unix timestamps in ms --unixstart <date>         convert numbers after <date> to Date --unixend <date>           convert numbers before <date> to Date -c, --columns <number...>  display columns in the given order -h, --help                 display help for command

   ENVIRONMENT:
-    You can also set an option via the variable PRETTYJSONTABLE_optionname. i.e. PRETTYJSONTABLE_EVEN for the even option.
+    You can also set an option via the variable PRETTYJSONTABLE_optionname i.e. PRETTYJSONTABLE_EVEN for the even option.

   Disable single color: